 - a.
+All formal school closings and delays will be shared with families using our School Messenger call systems. - b.
 A "NO SCHOOL" announcement for your town/city does not automatically mean MRVTHS has no school.
 Listen for the MRVTHS announcement.
-Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather. - b.
-Cancellations are posted on our web site. - c.
+Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather. - c.
+Cancellations are posted on our web site. - d.
 Students/Staff will be notified via MRVTHS's automated phone system.